Quick answer

 When can babies eat Asparagus?

 Babies can eat Asparagus from around 6 months when starting solids.
-Babies can start eating cooked asparagus from around 6 months, once they are ready for solid foods.
-Ensure the asparagus is cooked until very soft to make it easy to chew and digest.
+Babies can start eating cooked asparagus from around 6 months, once they're ready for solid foods.
+Cook it until very soft so it's easy to chew and digest; the tough woody ends should be trimmed off.
+Offer the tender tips and upper stalk, which soften best.

 Is Asparagus a choking hazard for babies?

 Asparagus can be a choking hazard if served in unsafe shapes.
 Always cook asparagus until very soft to reduce choking risk.
-Cut stalks into appropriate sizes based on your baby’s eating skills.
-Introduce asparagus alongside other new foods to monitor for any reactions.
-Note that asparagus may cause a mild smell in urine, which is normal and harmless.
+Trim the tough woody ends and offer the tender part.
+Cut stalks into appropriate sizes for your baby's stage.
+Introduce alongside other new foods to monitor for any reactions.
+Avoid adding salt or butter; a little olive oil is fine.
+Asparagus may cause a harmless smell in urine — this is normal.

 Is Asparagus a common allergen?